DNWMNCR/JavaForSmallTeams/style/800_provide_no_more_than_one_worker_constructor.md

-## Provide no more than one worker constructor
+## Provide no More Than One Worker Constructor

 ### Summary